MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 chmod +x wait-for.sh
 ```

 Alright, now back to our `Dockerfile`.
-I'm gonna and 1 more instruction
+I'm gonna add 1 more instruction
-to copy the `wait-for.sh` file into the final docker image.
+to copy the `wait-for.sh` file into the final Docker image.

 ```dockerfile
 COPY wait-for.sh .